AdguardTeam/FiltersRegistry/README.md

   Build log that contains excluded and converted rules with an explanation.

+- `trusted-rules.txt`

+  This file contains rules that are excluded by the filters compiler based on the specified trustLevel.

 ### <a id="tags"></a> Tags

 Every filter can be marked by a number of tags.
 Every tag metadata listed in `/tags/metadata.json`.